logo Government of Flanders Agentschap Innoveren & Ondernemen

 PAGE CONTENTS

-Renovating both public and private buildings is an essential action and has been singled out in the European Green Deal as a key initiative to drive energy efficiency in the sector and deliver on objectives.
+Renovating both public and private buildings was singled out in the European Green Deal as a key initiative to drive energy efficiency in the sector and deliver on objectives.

 The Renovation Wave initiative builds on the national long-term building renovation strategy, other aspects of the Directive on Energy Performance of Buildings, and building-related aspects of each EU country’s national energy and climate plans (NECPs).

-With nearly 34 million Europeans unable to afford to heat their homes properly, renovation also tackles energy poverty.
-It can address the health and well-being of vulnerable people while reducing their energy bills – as outlined in the Commission recommendation on energy poverty, also part of the renovation wave strategy.
+With an estimated 40 million Europeans unable to afford to heat their homes properly in 2022, renovations will help tackling energy poverty.
+They can improve the health and wellbeing of vulnerable people while reducing their energy bills – as outlined in the 2020 Commission recommendation on energy poverty, which was part of the Renovation Wave initiative – and later highlighted also in the Commission recommendation on energy poverty, published in October 2023.

 The New European Bauhaus

 In October 2020, the Commission also launched the New European Bauhaus initiative which provides a forum where Europeans can come together to share ideas on climate-friendly architecture.
-The initiative comprises 3 phases
+The initiative comprises of 3 phases: co-design, delivery and dissemination

 EU building projects

-The Commission supports many projects on building renovation, as well as research and innovation in this field, with its Horizon Europe research programmes, such as
+The Commission supports many building renovation projects, as well as research and innovation, through its Horizon Europe programmes including

-• the BUILD UP Skills initiative, which aims to increase the number of qualified building professionals across Europe who can carry out building renovations that offer high energy performance as well as construct new near zero-energy buildings
+• the BUILD UP Skills initiative, which aims to deliver building renovations offering high-energy performance as well as new nearly zero-energy buildings.

-• the 4RinEU project, which aims to provide new tools and strategies to encourage large-scale renovation of existing buildings and promoting the use of renewable energies (see “Home improvements for the planet)
+• the 4RinEU project, which ran from October 2016 to to June 2021, aiming to provide tools and strategies to encourage large-scale renovation of existing buildings and promoting the use of renewable energies (see “Home improvements for the planet)

 Documents